lawrencewoodman/tarcel/README.md

 Contributions
 -------------
 If you want to improve this program make a pull request to the [repo](https://github.com/LawrenceWoodman/tarcel) on github.
 Please put any pull requests in a separate branch to ease integration and add a test to prove that it works.
+If you find a bug, please report it at the tarcel project's [issues tracker](https://github.com/LawrenceWoodman/tarcel/issues) also on github.

 Licence
 -------